aosabook/500lines/web-server/chapter.md

 in particular,
 most web servers still handle the same kinds of messages they did then, in the same way.

-This chapter will explore how they do that, and why.
+This chapter will explore how they do that.
+At the same time,
+it will explore how developers can create software systems that don't need to be recompiled, much less rewritten, in order to add new capabilities.

 ## Background

 Pretty much every program on the web runs on a family of communication standards called Internet Protocol (IP).
-IP is built in layers;
-the one that concerns us is the Transmission Control Protocol (TCP/IP), which makes communication between computers looks like reading and writing files.
+The particular member of that family which concerns us is the Transmission Control Protocol (TCP/IP), which makes communication between computers looks like reading and writing files.

 Programs using IP communicate through sockets.